necx-org/nodes/CONTRIBUTING.md

 of the other required elements of an internal node, but may include a brief description of what is within the scope of that node.

-### Title requirements

-The title should be:

-- unique
-- descriptive
-- short
-- uppercase

-### UUID requirements

-The uuid should be:

-- unique
-- descriptive
-- short
-- lowercase
-- hyphenated where necessary

 ### Requirements for Prerequisite

 Prerequisites should be specified by providing a list of correctly formed